amerikan/tabtastic/README.md

 # Tabtastic

-**Tabtastic** is a free Firefox add-on that helps you wrangle your current open tabs.
+**Tabtastic** is a free Firefox add-on (eventually will also be a Chrome extension) that helps you wrangle your current open tabs.
+Perfect for the tab hoarders.

 ## Purpose

-During research I tend to open several tabs, sometimes I end up with duplicate tabs opened or tabs that are from the same domain scattered all over.
+During web research I tend to open several tabs, sometimes I end up with several duplicate tabs opened or tabs that are from the same domain scattered all over.
 The goal of this project is to help solve those problems via a Firefox add-on.

 ## 🏁 Road Map

-⚠️ UNDER ACTIVE DEVELOPMENT

-- [x] create icon
+- [x] create temporary icon
 - [x] sorts all open tab based on domain
 - [x] eliminates duplicates
 - [ ] grouped by day